Mounting and accessing physical disks from WSL2 using wsl –mount

 wsl.exe sudo e2fsck -f /dev/<device>

-If you need locate the ext4.vhdx From a specific distro, run the following in PowerShell:
+If you need to locate the ext4.vhdx file of a specific distro, run the following command in PowerShell:

 (Get-ChildItem -Path HKCU:\Software\Microsoft\Windows\CurrentVersion\Lxss | Where-Object { $_.GetValue("DistributionName") -eq '<distribution-name>' }).GetValue("BasePath") + "\ext4.vhdx"